0pcom/magnets/README.md

 ## Prerequisite

 ```
-yay -S cockroachdb-git go
+yay -S cockroachdb go
 ```
+it's recommended to use cockroachdb-bin

-## Run
+## Database initialization

 in a terminal:
 ```
 make secure
 ```

 cockroach node is started

-in a new terminal:
+in a new terminal or tab:
 ```
 make db-secure
 ```

-Sync dependencies
+## Sync dependencies
 ```
 go mod init
 go mod vendor -v
 ```

-Run the application
+## Run the application
 ```
 go run main.go
 ```